dennis-zinzi/Multi-Target-Xcode-Build-Script/README.md

 ## buildMultiXcodeTargets.sh

-Simplest script of the Three, simply reads every line in the XcodeTargets.txt file and performs a clean, build and archive action for each one, given they exist/spelt correctly
+Simplest script of the Three, simply reads every line in the XcodeTargets.txt file and performs a clean, build and archive action for each one, and then uploads build to iTunesConnect and Fabric.io for testing (if used).
+Will work only given the Targets exist/spelt correctly

 ## updateBuildNumberMultiBuild.sh